 University Health Service

-Access telehealth, COVID-19 hotline and vaccinations at the University of Melbourne Health Service
+Access telehealth, COVID-19 vaccinations and other COVID-19 services at the University Health Service

 -